tech-espm/pic-plantrecogniser/README.md

 # PlantRecogniser - A Neural Network Aproach #

-This Artificial Neural Network was developed in the IntelliJ IDE 2017.3.4 and using Java 1.8 for recognise, based on inputs, plants of the family _Iris_.
+This Artificial Neural Network was developed in the IntelliJ IDE 2017.3.4 and using Java 1.8 for recognise, based on inputs, _Iris_ plant-family.

 -----------------------------------------------